 The newly launched UK Charity Gires had a sceptical reaction when it claimed in 2010 that there were now 26,000 "young people" in the UK with gender identify problems, and that the number would soon reach 100,000, i.e. about 1 in 130 of the UK's population under age 18.
 However, in 2016 the UK's NHS website was suggesting that 1 child in a 100 had gender problems.
 A study of 8000 students in New Zealand also arrived at a figure of less than 1 in a 100.

-The growth in the number of transgender children in the UK can be illustrated by the exponential growth in referrals to the Tavistock and Portman NHS Foundation Trust in London - the primary UK centre for children and adolescents with GID:
+The growth in the number of transgender children in the UK can be illustrated by the exponential growth in referrals to the Tavistock and Portman NHS Foundation Trust in London - which used to be the primary UK centre for children and adolescents with GID:

 The balance has also changed from female-to-male (FTM) children greatly outnumbering female-to-male (FTM), to the exact opposite - the Tavistock clinic now has more than two FTM referrals for every MTF.
 The referral of young people assigned female at birth (AFAB) to NHS gender clinics now outnumber male at birth by more than two to one, although among adults the opposite is still true.
 One study estimates that "just" 2-6% of natal boys exhibit cross-gender characteristics, compared to 5-12% of girls.

 With the increasing awareness and more favourable publicity given to transgender, MTF children who in the past would have suppressed their female gender, or at least defer dealing with it openly until reaching adulthood, are now coming forward while still a child.
 In most cases their families respond very positively and supportively, but occasions of outraged parents and internal family battles about how to deal with a would-be daughter will never cease completely.
 Perhaps a good indicator of the changed situation is that by 2016 about 90% of UK primary and secondary schools had policies to support transgender students.